Tuners on 12 fret C. F. Martin Guitars

 enclosed tuners on a Stauffer style headstock, ebony or ivory pegs on

-solid headstock, or geared machines designed to fit a slotted style
+a solid headstock, or geared machines designed to fit a slotted style

 headstock.